atalek/nuxtshop/README.md

 4. **Configure environment variables.**

    - Create a `.env` file in the root of the project.
-   - Add the necessary environment variables for Stripe and Cloudinary.
+   - Add the necessary environment variables.

    ```env
    # Mongodb